fbpx

 Be an active listener.

-When I was in my Early Childhood Education program, one of the key practices they taught us was active listening.
+When I was in my Early Childhood Education program, one of the critical practices they taught us was active listening.
 Unfortunately, I practice this more with people outside of my immediate family.
-Active listening involves being attentive to what the other person in saying.
+Active listening involves being attentive to what the other person is saying.
 It discerns and clarifies the meaning, intentions, and feelings behind the words the other person is speaking.

 Do you want to build strong bonds with your children?
 Do you want your children to know they can depend on you?
 Here are some suggestions for how to nurture your relationship with your children and strengthen the bond between you.